pacs-course/pacs-examples/Examples/src/SmartPointers/README.md

 polymorphically with an object of a polymorphic family, selected using a simple object factory .
-A more complex example of composition with polimorphyc object, which uses clonable classes, is in `Utilities/test_clonable.cpp`: it employs a `Wrapper` class that simplify the composition with polymorphic object (provided they are clonable classes).
-Hve a look!
+A more complex example of composition with polimorphyc object, which uses clonable classes, is in `Utilities/CliningUtilities.hpp`: it employs a `PointerWrapper` class that simplifies the composition with polymorphic object (provided they are clonable classes).
+Have a look!

+#What do I get from this example?#
+- An overview of smart pointer usage.